 It feels like just yesterday we were stumbling around Monterey, California, unable to process the number and range of classic cars in town for Monterey Car Week.
-Alas, it’s been almost a year, and that means its time for another round of automotive excess.
+Alas, it has a year, and that means its time for another round of automotive excess.

 To say it’s been a good year for the collector car market is an understatement.
 As evidence of surging values across most vehicle segments, eight-figure car sales are now becoming common at high-profile auctions.
 Traditional investors have become collectors and wealthy enthusiasts are shrugging off hundreds of thousands of dollars in year-over-year price hikes.

-August 24-25, a number of exceedingly expensive vehicles are scheduled for auction at the various events.
-Five vehicles in particular are expected to fetch incredible figures.
+This weekend, August 24-25, a number of exceedingly expensive vehicles are scheduled for auction at the various events.
+Five vehicles, in particular, are expected to fetch incredible figures.
 Here’s what you should look out for at Monterey Car Week 2018.

 Classic Ferraris always seem to top auction charts these days, but few ever reach the estimated value of this Ferrari 250 GTO.
 The third GTO build is known for its victory in the 1962 Italian GT Championship, driven by Edoardo Lualdi-Gabardi.
 The next two years saw this car win the Targa Florio with a new Series II GTO body by Scaglietti.
 RM Sotheby’s offers a conservative estimate of $45 million, but this model could fetch as much as $60 million if the right people are bidding.